linkedlist771/linkedlist771/README.md

 ### Hi there 👋
 I am Linkedlist771, a post-graduate student at UCAS, mastersing Python(I suppose 😂).
-Currently, I am interested in the `LLM` and the `Rust` langugae, feel free to give isse if you meet any question in my project, I will reply to you as soon as possible.
+Currently, I am interested in the `LLM` and the `Rust` langugae, feel free to give issue if you meet any question in my project, I will reply to you as soon as possible.

 Email: 213193509seu@gmail.com